VincentH-Net/CSharpForMarkup/README.md

 # Features
 C# Markup 2 contains a full declarative, fluent API for existing UI frameworks.
 It surfaces virtually every layout, view and property, including attached properties, and includes **full inline documentation** that links each markup helper / parameter to the inline documentation for the underlying UI object / property.

-The rich frameworks that C# Markup 2 surfaces can contain as much as **500+ UI object types**.
+The rich UI frameworks that C# Markup 2 surfaces can contain as much as **500+ UI object types**.
 E.g. layouts, views and styles, but also brushes, rich text elements, drawing primitives, transformations, animations, visual states and more.
 In addition C# Markup offers powerful and concise **convenience API's** for layout, bindings, convertors, templates and more.

-- When targeting **Windows Desktop**, the WinUI API from Windows App SDK is surfaced (without any dependency on Uno Platform).
+- When targeting **Windows Desktop**, the WinUI API from the Windows App SDK is surfaced (without any dependency on Uno Platform).
 - When targeting **Uno Platform**, the Uno.WinUI API is surfaced (atm only webassembly is tested, but any Uno target platform that can support .NET 6 and C# 10 should work)
 - When targeting **WPF**, the WPF API is surfaced.